 Inside Our Cheese‑Inspired Showcase at Paxton & Whitfield

-The display featured hyper-realistic cheese boards by Roya Bahram and Ben Russell, who also showcased a cluster of alabaster mushrooms.
+The displays featured hyper-realistic cheese boards by Roya Bahram and Ben Russell, who also showcased a cluster of alabaster mushrooms.
 Charlotte Howarth’s limestone letter carving and oak board appeared alongside Zoë Wilson’s Audere and Caroline Hall’s painting and study of cheeses.
-Zoë delighted visitors and passersby with a live cheese‑carving demonstration, creating a geometric design in Kaldi, a coffee‑infused goat’s cheese, inspired by a Paxton & Whitfield motif.
-Later that day, Sculptor Ben Russell and Head of Retail Tom Richardson discussed the parallels between stone carving and cheesemaking, as guests sampled cheeses and witnessed a 40-kilo Parmesan wheel being split using a method akin to cleaving stone.
+Zoë delighted customers and passersby with a live cheese‑carving demonstration, creating a geometric design in Kaldi and Cheddar Pounder cheese.
+Guests at both venues were treated to cheese samples while exploring the parallels between stone carving and artisan cheesemaking, with those in London witnessing a 40-kilo Parmesan wheel being split using a method akin to cleaving stone.
+In Bath, a Pitchfork Cheddar wheel was cracked open, creating a striking moment of theatre.

 Next